coastermaster/Krunker-Admin-Commands/README.md

 /infected - swaps team to infected (made for zombie gamemode)

-Credit to:
+Credit to: Coasterm77, Timmytheman123, and abwlol
-Coasterm77
-Timmytheman123
-abwlol